 - Call WSU Police Department at 577-2222 and let them know the name of the building and room number of your location.

-- Wedge wet towels or cloth materials along the bottom of the door to keep out smoke.
+- Wedge wet towels or cloth materials along the top and sides of the door to keep out smoke.

 - Close as many doors as possible between you and the fire.